uberFoo/dwarf/doc/src/preface.md

 Dwarf is in fact necessary for me to continue work on grace.
 Once I've escaped this recursive rabbit hole, I'll publish the whole mess.

+So really, this is an experiment.

 — Keith Star (June 8, 2023)

 [^std]: After benchmarking the differences between Parking Lot and std, I got to digging.
-Apparently the std sync stuff has recently been updated.
+Apparently the std sync stuffwas recently updated.